Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Data-driven approximation of the coarse-grained transfer operator

 \subsubsection{From embedding to coarse partition}

-The Diffusion Maps embedding from the previous subsections provides a low-dimensional representation $\mathcal{S} \subset \mathbb{R}^d$ of the sampled concentration profiles.
-To obtain the coarse states required for the second Galerkin projection, we discretize this embedded space into $n_S$ disjoint regions $S_1,\dots,S_{n_S}$ such that
+The Diffusion Map embedding from the previous subsections provides a low-dimensional representation $\mathcal{S} \subset \mathbb{R}^d$ of the sampled concentration profiles.
+To obtain the coarse states required for the second Galerkin projection, we discretize this embedding space into $n_S$ disjoint regions $S_1,\dots,S_{n_S}$ such that

 The embedding and the partition together induce an assignment map

 as a realization of the abstract assignment $\kappa$ defined in~\eqref{eq:assign}.
 Thus each concentration profile is mapped to the index of the region in the embedded space that contains its image under $\xi$.
 The resulting coarse sets are